How to Make Zucchini Noodles

 If you don’t have a spiralizer, you can also use a classic kitchen peeler to help create wide ribbon-style noodles.
 Depending on the size of your zucchini, you can create thinner or wider noodles, similar to a tagliatelle noodle.
 These noodles are much quicker to cook than the spiralizer noodles, because they are much thinner, and also make great noodles for serving in a raw dish or salad.
 If you happen to have a mandoline, you could also use it to make ribbon-style noodles, just be sure to cut the zucchini on the smallest setting.

 If you have great knife skills, you can julienne the zucchini in thin strips to create noodles, however, a julienne peeler works just as well.
 This method will create thinner strips than the spiralizer, almost like a spaghettini, and they really quick to cook.
 When buying a julienne peeler, look for one with a sturdy handle and sturdy blade as this will help to ensure you get thick julienne strips.

 How to Cook Zucchini Noodles

-Sautéing zucchini noodles is my favourite way to cook them.
-Simply add them to a pan with a little drizzle of olive oil and a pinch of sea salt (thing brings out some excess water) and simmer them on low until warm and slightly tender.
-Once cooked, simply transfer the noodles to a plate or bowl and top with your sauce of choice.
+Sautéing zucchini noodles is my favorite way to cook them.
+Simply add them to a pan with a little drizzle of olive oil and a pinch of sea salt (it brings out some excess water) and simmer them on low until warm and slightly tender.
+Once cooked, simply transfer the noodles to a plate or bowl and top them with your sauce of choice.

 Blanching the zucchini noodles is another way to cook them very gently, you just want to be as fast as possible with this method to ensure the noodles don’t get overly wet.
 Simply bring a pot of water to a boil, add zucchini noodles, wait 30 seconds, immediately remove them from the water and transfer them to a bowl of cold ice water to stop the cooking process.